Services Pricing Work Studio Team Blog Contact Start a project

 Good response: gratitude, clarity, accountability, next step

-Many good businesses have too few reviews because they treat asking as shameful.
+You ask plainly, at the moment of satisfaction, and you make it effortless.
+Many genuinely excellent businesses have too few reviews because they treat the request as shameful.
+It is not.

-It is not shameful to ask a satisfied customer to share their experience.
-It is shameful to pressure, script dishonestly, reward improperly, or ask only when the business has failed to earn the request.
+It is not shameful to ask a happy customer to share their experience.
+It is shameful to pressure them, to script dishonestly, to reward five-star ratings, or to ask only after you have failed to earn the request.
+The line is honesty, not silence.

 The best review request is simple, timely, and specific: